WWW: What, When, Where to Compute-in-Memory: Related Works

 \section{Related Works}

-While there has been work considering in-cache computing in CPUs, there have not been studies on integrating compute in GPU memory subsystem for accelerating ML inference.
-For example, Duality cache \cite{fujiki2019duality} architecture proposes last level cache in Server class Xeon processors to accelerate data parallel applications.
-MLIMP \cite{fujiki2022multi} extends the concept of Duality Cache for graph neural networks, by developing a concurrent task scheduler for multi-layer in-memory processing systems.
+While in-cache computing has been explored in CPUs \cite{fujiki2019duality}, integrating compute into the GPU memory subsystem for ML inference remains unstudied.
+Duality Cache \cite{fujiki2019duality} accelerates data-parallel applications in the last-level cache of Xeon processors, and MLIMP \cite{fujiki2022multi} extends this for graph neural networks with a concurrent task scheduler for multi-layer in-memory processing.
 On the other hand, this work focuses on analyzing the benefits of integrating compute at different levels of a GPU memory hierarchy for ML inference.
-We consider GPUs because of their widespread dominance in accelerating GEMMs, the core computation in inference tasks.
+We consider GPUs because of their dominance in accelerating GEMMs, the core computation in inference tasks.
 In addition, GPUs are programmable accelerators and the same programming model could be potentially re-used for CiM integrated GPUs.

-Livia \cite{lockerman2020livia} also modified cache memory in CPUs to minimize overall data movement for irregular-data-access applications.
+Livia \cite{lockerman2020livia} also modified cache memory in CPUs to minimize data movement for irregular-data-access applications.
 They propose a system architecture that dynamically schedules tasks and data at different locations in the memory hierarchy.
 In contrast, we focus on both regular and irregular workloads (GEMMs) and compare the benefits of CiM parallelism with standard architectures.

-To-Pim-or-Not \cite{devic2022pim} is the first work to raise the questions on how, and when to use processing-in-memory (PIM) for different applications.
-It focuses on the development of a software framework to determine when and how to effectively offload computations to PIM while analyzing the trade-offs between performance benefits and offload costs.
-However, the scope of the work is limited to emerging general purpose DDR Memory Systems rather than SRAMs, which is the focus of our work.
-Another recent work \cite{houshmand2023benchmarking} on benchmarking analog vs. digital compute in memory develops a quantitative energy model based on fixed analog CiM and digital CiM designs, referred to as templates.
-However, CiM macros vary significantly in terms of the peripheral circuits and using a template limits the design options for CiM primitive macros.
-Moreover, they do not provide a comprehensive evaluation on how the workload shape affects the CiM benefits.
+To-Pim-or-Not \cite{devic2022pim} is the first work to raise the questions on how, and when to use processing-in-memory (PIM) for different applications, focusing on the development of a software framework for the same.
+However, its scope is limited to emerging general purpose DDR Memory Systems rather than SRAMs, which is the focus of our work.
+A recent work \cite{houshmand2023benchmarking} on benchmarking analog vs. digital compute in memory develops a quantitative energy model based on fixed analog CiM and digital CiM designs, referred to as templates.
+However, the study lacks a comprehensive evaluation of how the workload shape affects the CiM benefits.